 Table 4-31.
-VAFB Projects (incl Action ude Project Number if available) Description of Project Status 1.
-Construct FamCamp Lot, Bldg 6015 (XUMU171123B) Construct a 31,930 ft 2 building in 2018.
+VSFB Projects (incl Action ude Project Number if available) Description of Project Status 1.
+Construct FamCamp Lot, Bldg 6015 (XUMU171123B) Construct a 31,930 ft building in 2018.
 Construct 14 new full hook-up pull through sites.
 Past 2.
-Add UPS Room to Bldg 6523 [XUMU111289C] Construct a new UPS room and install a new 225 KVA UPS backup system in support of Building 6525 C Section SMF Critical Computer Lab.
-[720 ft2, 2018] Past 3.
 Repair/Replace Roof and Wall Siding [XUMU141053B] Replace entire facility roofing and exterior wall siding.
 Entire facility roofing and exterior wood siding have rotted/deteriorated.
-[7,473 ft2, 2020] Present 4.
-Slurry Taurus Road [XUMU131153A] Repair failed pavement sections, sweep existing pavement and provide a Caltrans type 2 slurry on Taurus Road and a double seal coat on the adjacent driveways [3,927,718 yd2, 2020] Present 5.
+[7,473 ft , 2020] Present 3.
+Slurry Taurus Road [XUMU131153A] Repair failed pavement sections, sweep existing pavement and provide a Caltrans type 2 slurry on Taurus Road and a double seal coat on the adjacent driveways [3,927,718 yd , 2020] Present 4.
 MQ-9 Beddown EIS The purpose of the beddown would be to fulfill the MQ-9 Wing operational requirements while enhancing recruiting for and developing and retaining high quality Airmen, enabling the development of successful leaders, and eliminating obstacles to mission accomplishment.
 The beddown location would take care of our Airmen while ensuring MQ-9 operational personnel have the capability to accomplish primary functions associated with operating and maintaining an MQ-9 Wing.
+Future 5.
+Dunes Golf Course There is a proposal to replace the closed 250-acre Marshallian Golf Course with the 1,268 acre Dunes Golf Course.
 Future 6.
-Dunes Golf Course There is a proposal to replace the closed 250-acre Marshallian Golf Course with the 1,268 acre Dunes Golf Course.
-Future 7.
 Consolidate ICBM Maintenance Training, Bldg 8235 [XUMU113001] Construct new ICBM maintenance training facility to be located in the open lot adjacent to existing building 8250.
 The facility would accommodate approximately 325 employees, along with 250 students, 100 distinguished visitors and 75 full-time permanent party members annually.
-The facility would need to be approximately 55,625 ft2 total and comprised of the following: Office area: 24 rooms at 10,751 total SF.
-[64,144 ft2, 2021] Future
+The facility would need to be approximately 55,625 ft total and comprised of the following: Office area: 24 rooms at 10,751 total SF.
+[64,144 ft , 2021] Future

 Table 4-31.
-VAFB Projects (Continued) Action (include Project Number if available) Description of Project Status 8.
+VSFB Projects (Continued) (incl Action ude Project Number if available) Description of Project Status 7.
 Construct Office Facility, UAS Testing, near 1610 [XUMU141146C] Construct permanent facility, approximately 24' x 65' to support X-37B mission.
 New facility should be sited on existing concrete pad adject to Fac.
 1604.
 Facility will be tied to existing utilities and will need one unisex bathroom and a breakroom.
-[1,560 ft2, 2021] Future 9.
+[1,560 ft , 2021] Future 8.
 Install Traffic Calming at Utah Gate [XUMU071216C] Install manually operated pop-up bollards to replace concrete barriers.
 Construct 12? long by 4? high asphalt speed tables across all lanes of traffic prior to the gate and between the gate and barrier.
-[500 yd2, 2021] Future 10.
-Western Range Processing Facility Future 11.
-AF Space command HQ VAFB is one of the five installations in the United States under consideration to become U.S. Space Force Headquarters.
-Space Force HQ would accommodate approximately 1.870 personnel with approximately 1,000,000 ft2 of office/administrations space and privately owned vehicle parking.
-Future 12.
+[500 yd , 2021] Future 9.
 Joint Flight Campaign Future